-Whether you are researching or creating a product, service, or system, three actors are part of any use scenario:
+Whether you are researching or creating a product, service, or system, three components are part of any use scenario:

 - At least one person (a “user”)